Pentatrate/Untagger-Executable/README.md

 You need Node.js for this.
 The source code that was injected into a Node.js package for the executable.
 1. Save your level if you are in the editor (Make sure you can play it without errors).
 2. Create a copy of your level for the unlikely event where your level breaks afterwards.
-3. Put the untagger.js into the folder of your specific level (**not** in the "tags" folder).
+3. Download and put the untagger.js file into the folder of your specific level (**not** in the "tags" folder).
 4. Open the command prompt and use Node.js to run it.
-Make sure it was successful.
+Read the logs to make sure it was successful.
 5. Check the "tags" folder of your level.
 It should be empty.
 6. Reopen your level in the editor.
 7. Report errors to me.